 Perfect symmetry is one of the qualities Mount Fuji (3,776 m), the highest mountain in Japan, is famous for.
 The etymology of this stunning volcano's name is uncertain.
 However, it is linked to the idea of abundance, immortality and eternity.
 It became a UNESCO world heritage site in 2013.
 It is also one of Japan's three holy mountains and so beautiful, it is no wonder that over 300,000 people from around the world visit its snow-capped peak each year.

 Although many people take on the challenge of climbing Mount Fuji on their own, going with a guide is truly worth it in this case.
-Not only will they be able to give you a deeper understanding of the cultural aspects of the climb (check out this 3-day cultural Fuji climb), they can also act as translators and give you a big hand with logistics.
-Plus, it’s the best way to ensure a safe experience, specially if you haven’t done much climbing before.
-You can find a great first hand account of what climbing Mount Fuji with a guide was like for 31-year old Italian climber Matteo here.
+Not only will they be able to give you a deeper understanding of the cultural aspects of the climb, they can also act as translators and give you a big hand with logistics.
+Plus, it's the best way to ensure a safe experience, especially if you haven't done much climbing before.

 So what do you need to know in order to climb Mount Fuji?
 Below we share all the essential information for you to start planning your trip!

-First things first, you will need to get there, which means deciding on the perfect time for the trip and knowing where to go.
 The most common Mount Fuji climbing season is in the summer.
 Of course, this is due to weather conditions which will, predictably, affect climbing conditions.
-It doesn’t mean it’s going to be thirty-degree Tokyo hot though.
-Even in the summer, you will get below freezing point temperatures at the summit!
+It doesn't mean it's going to be thirty-degree Tokyo hot though.
+Even in the summer, you will get below-freezing point temperatures at the summit!

 In winter, Mount Fuji is a difficult and dangerous mountain, even for experienced climbers.
 You should not underestimate it!
-Furthermore, most mountain huts, except for Sato-goya, close outside the summer, so this is something to keep in mind as well.
+Furthermore, most mountain huts, except for Sato-goya, close out of the summer season, so this is something to keep in mind as well.